geomstats/geomstats/CONTRIBUTING.md

-# Contributing to fMRIPrep
+# Contributing to geomstats

-Welcome to the fMRIPrep repository!
+Welcome to the geomstats repository!
 We're excited you're here and want to contribute.

 ## Practical guide to submitting your contribution